|

 whereby each member acts as a province and manages most local

-affairs, but is subject to federal authority.
+Assembly.
 Each member does not have

 its own military (though each does have its own police &